tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 '''''''''''''''''''''''''''''''''''
 Some tasks concerning files can be executed directly in the File Browser.

-Files can be duplicated, converted to a different format, converted to TLV (Toonz raster image) format, renamed, premultiplied, and you can choose to separate their colors.
+Files can be duplicated, converted to a different format, converted to TLV (Smart Raster image) format, renamed, premultiplied, and you can choose to separate their colors.

 When duplicating files, the new files will be renamed by appending an underscore followed by progressive numbering.